bone-hobbyist-os/bone/README.md

   * `/FS/Core` will contain core functionality common to all file systems, as well as the API itself.
   * `/FS/User` will contain functionality for implementing file systems in userspace, including API, plus some built in examples

+Structure of libraries:
+ * `Library.mod/` is the root directory of the library
+   * `Library.mod/Info.json` is a JSON containing all required information to load the module.
+The module loader subsystem parses this file to determine what else to do.
+Holds dependencies, main executable file, platforms and other information specific to the type of library.
+   * `Library.mod/ext_x86_32` is the actual library, in the raw executable format; file name is specified in `Info.json`
+     * TODO: Pick an executable format!
+   * Other files, dependent on the library

+Structure of applications:
+ * `Application.app/Info.json` contains all information pertaining to the aplication
+   * `Application.app/app_x86_64` is the actual application.
+File name specified in `Info.json`

 Todo:

 * [ ] Set up full repository, with initial source code files
 * [ ] Come up with the full design of how code is organized (directories, files).
 Partial details above.
 * [ ] Get a build system working, have a version that builds
 * [ ] Get a version that boots to kernel mode and initializes all structures
+* [ ] Choose an executable format for executables, libraries, kernel libraries
 * [ ] Get a version that boots to userspace, and can load kernel-hardcoded executables
 * [ ] Add support for ramfs/tmpfs
 * [ ] Add support for initramfs (so that the initial tools can read and write from the file system)